haleykgrant/Shendure_Data/README.md

 This is an R data file with a data frame containing a list of amplicons selected after two round of pruning (from total amplicon list in `chris_amps.rds`) with each amplicon's length, start, and stop position.

+## IntensityFrag (Directory)

+__Used in:__ `process_region_dist.R`

+This is a directory with files indicating the estimated fragmentation intensities (lambda) within each of the 10 regions on each chromosome.
+The directory contains CSV files with rows indicating the estimated lambdas for each patient in the DETECT dataset (not included in this repository).

+## LambdasCancerLasso (Directory)

+__Used in:__ `fragmentation_shendure.Rmd`

+This is a directory with files indicating the estimated fragmentation intensities (lambda) within each of the lasso-selected regions (18-20 regions) on each chromosome.
+The directory contains CSV files with rows indicating the estimated lambdas for each cancer patient in the DETECT dataset (not included in this repository).

+## LambdasNormalLasso (Directory)

+__Used in:__  `fragmentation_shendure.Rmd`

+This is a directory with files indicating the estimated fragmentation intensities (lambda) within each of the lasso-selected regions (18-20 regions) on each chromosome.
+The directory contains CSV files with rows indicating the estimated lambdas for each healthy patient in the DETECT dataset (not included in this repository).

 # Scripts (R and shell)